Click Here To Schedule A Consultation

 Where does Botox come from?
 How is Botox made?

 Botox is the brand name of a toxin derived from the bacterium Clostridium botulinum.
-Commercial forms are marketed under the brand names Botox Cosmetic and distributed formally from AbbVie, Inc., the distributor of Allergan cosmetics.
+Commercial forms are marketed under the brand name Botox Cosmetic and distributed formally from AbbVie, Inc., the distributor of Allergan cosmetics.

 Is Botox Botulinum?